Chemical Engineering

 The closest comparable data for the 6 Digit Course Chemical Engineering is from the 2 Digit Course Engineering.

-The most common occupations Engineering majors, by number of employees, are Software developers, Miscellaneous engineers, including nuclear engineers, and Civil engineers.
+The most common occupations for Engineering majors, by number of employees, are Software developers, Miscellaneous engineers, including nuclear engineers, and Civil engineers.

 View Data